 In some cases, recurrent miscarriages may be caused by autoimmune disorders, where the immune system mistakenly attacks the developing embryo.
 Conditions such as antiphospholipid syndrome or lupus can increase the risk of blood clots and interfere with the proper development of the pregnancy.

 It is essential for couples who experience recurrent miscarriages to seek medical evaluation and diagnosis.
-A thorough evaluation can help identify any underlying fertility issues and the appropriate treatment plan.
+A thorough evaluation can help identify any underlying fertility issues and guide the appropriate treatment plan.
 Fertility tests, such as blood tests, ultrasound scans, and genetic testing, may be conducted to determine the cause of recurrent miscarriages.

 Treatment options for recurrent miscarriages will depend on the underlying cause.
 In some cases, lifestyle changes, such as maintaining a healthy weight, managing stress levels, and avoiding smoking and alcohol, may be recommended.
 Medications, such as progesterone supplements or immunosuppressants, may also be prescribed to support a healthy pregnancy.